 If you own commercial property valued at over $1 million, you should be appealing appraisal review board decisions with either a judicial appeal or binding arbitration every time.

 Be sure to enroll in the Property Tax Protection Program with O’Connor & Associates to ensure that you never miss a property tax deadline and you don’t overpay on your commercial property taxes.
-If the county appraisal districts can’t be trusted to value land accurately, then you must protest every year.
+If the county appraisal districts can’t be trusted to value land accurately, then you must appeal every year.

 Do you think the appraisal districts this year decided to hire hundreds of new appraisers to value land?